csev/dj4e/assn/dj4e_errors52.md

     Python 2.7.12
     17:33 ~ $ python -m django --version
     1.11.26
-    17:33 ~ $ workon django42
+    17:33 ~ $ source ~/.ve52/bin/activate
-    (django42) 17:33 ~ $ python --version
+    (.ve52) 17:33 ~ $ python --version
     Python 3.9.5
-    (django42) 17:36 ~ $ python -m django --version
+    (.ve52) 17:36 ~ $ python -m django --version
     4.2.7
-    (django42) 17:33 ~ $
+    (.ve52) 17:33 ~ $

-Each time you start a new bash shell, you need to type `workon django42`.
-If you leave and come back to a shell that is still running, if you see the '(django42)' in your prompt - you do not have to re-run the `workon` command.
-It just needs to be done once per shell.
+Each time you start a new bash shell, you need to type ` source ~/.ve52/bin/activate`.
+If you leave and come back to a shell that is still running, if you see the '(.ve52)' in your prompt - you do not have to re-run the `source` command.
+It just needs to be done once per shell (or done automatically in the `.bashrc`).

 There are several errors that you might get if your virtual environment is not activated: